"Who Speaks for Me" by Gabriela Bulisova, Taylar Nuevelle & Mark Isaac

 One of the most shocking injustices associated with mass incarceration is the fact that our prisons have become a dumping ground for people who have experienced severe trauma, resulting in mental health issues.
 Instead of receiving needed treatment, they are subjected to additional abuse and mistreatment.
 Women are the fastest growing segment of the prison population, increasing 14-fold since 1970, and two-thirds report a mental health problem.
 Prior to incarceration women experience an extremely high rate of trauma due to violence, physical and sexual abuse, and poverty.

-By telling the stories of multiple women who have been incarcerated instead of treated, we will call attention to a critical aspect of the mass incarceration crisis.
-By sharing their deeply traumatic and painful experiences with me, they are opening the door for others to find their voices, challenge societal stigma and bring about much-needed reforms.
+In the future, we hope to tell the stories of multiple women who have been incarcerated instead of treated, calling attention to an overlooked aspect of the mass incarceration crisis.
+By sharing her deeply traumatic and painful experiences with us, Taylar is opening the door for others to find their voices, challenge societal stigma and bring about much-needed reforms.

 "Before I learned to speak the grown-ups in my world stole my language, my right to speak.
 My mind has always been jumbled with images of Satan and God and my first memory is of fog and images no one else could see.
 I stopped looking in the mirror when I was eleven, until I went into foster care in high school, because my mother told me I had 'Seven plus one demons' in me and I could see them so I stopped looking at myself.
 Can you see that demon to the right?
 Mocking me.
 When I turned 13 I started having migraines that felt like if I opened my eyes someone, one of those demons, was stabbing me in my skull all the way down to my eyes.
 I had no words; just fear, pain and demons reminding me I was damaged.
 Not even God could love me."